 - You have two million dollars or more in assets;

-- You have had an average federal tax liability (liability, not salary) over the last five years of $160,000 per year ($800,000 or more combined in the five years prior to renouncing);
+- You have had an average federal tax liability (liability, not salary) over the last five years of $178,000 per year;

 - You cannot certify tax compliance.

-If you meet any of these three tests, then you are considered a ‘covered expatriate’ and must pay taxes on your assets before the US government will allow you to leave.
-You will receive a $650,000 exemption, but after that you must pay capital gains tax.
-You can learn more about each test in our article on the tax problems for those who renounce US citizenship.
+If you meet any of these three tests, you are considered a ‘covered expatriate’ and must pay taxes on your assets before the US government allows you to leave.
+You will receive a $767,000 exemption, but after that, you must pay capital gains tax.

-You will need to file separate forms to indicate whether you’re a covered expatriate and whether or not you owe the exit tax – if you do owe, you must pay the required amount upon renouncing.
+You will need to file separate forms to indicate whether you’re a covered expatriate and whether or not you owe the exit tax, and if you do owe, you must pay the required amount upon renouncing.
 This process can become complicated rather quickly because there are some very specific things that you must do.
 You need proper guidance from someone who has experience with renunciation.

-If you’ve been living in the US and you’re just suddenly renouncing and you use your local guy from Kansas, you’re going to have problems.
-You need to have someone with experience with the forms and with the process.
+If you’ve been living in the US and you’re just suddenly renouncing, and you use your local guy from Kansas, you’re going to have problems.
+You need someone with experience with the forms and the process.

 A similar issue exists for those wishing to avoid gift taxes.
 US citizens can gift unlimited amounts of property to a spouse who is also a US citizen without paying a gift tax.
 If you were to gift anything to a non-US citizen spouse, you would only be given a small annual exclusion limitation before the gift would be taxed as well.

 There are some countries that do have easier access to the US.
-If you are a Canadian citizen, as is the case for one person I recently helped, then you don’t need to do anything.
+If you are a Canadian citizen, then you don’t need to do anything.
 You can just come back almost as if you’re an American.
 They can still technically deny you entrance since you are Canadian and not a US citizen, but there’s not a lot of that happening.
 Still, the only people who are absolutely guaranteed entry into the United States are US citizens.

-However, if you’ve visited a handful of countries such as Iran, then you’re not eligible for ESTA, even if you’re from one of the visa waiver countries.
-I recently had a UK client who visited Iran and, even though he’s from the UK and they get ESTA, he had to go to the Embassy to get approved for a visa.
+However, if you’ve visited a handful of countries, such as Iran, then you’re not eligible for ESTA, even if you’re from one of the visa waiver countries.

-The bottom line is that you can’t just get on a plane and go to the United States, you must apply at least 72 hours in advance, even with ESTA.
-The challenge is that it is very difficult to get a passport from most of the 40 countries that are part of the US visa waiver program.
+The bottom line is that you can’t just get on a plane and go to the United States.
+You must apply at least 72 hours in advance, even with ESTA.
+The challenge is that it is very difficult to get a passport from most of the 41 countries that are part of the US visa waiver program.

-Unless you have a parent from one of the countries on the list OR you can get citizenship by descent in a place like Ireland or Italy where it’s available; OR if you just happened to have lived in and become a naturalized citizen of a place like Australia; OR you choose to buy the only citizenship by investment program that gives you US ESTA access for roughly $1 million from Malta, you’re probably not going to get one of the visa waiver passports.
+Unless you have a parent from one of the countries on the list, or you can get citizenship by descent in a place like Ireland or Italy where it’s available, or if you just happened to have lived in and become a naturalized citizen of a place like Australia; or you choose to buy a citizenship by investment program that gives you US ESTA access from $600,000 from Malta, you’re probably not going to get one of the visa waiver passports.